-Table 2-6.
+Table 2-5.
 Device Configuration Parameters

 Web Page Item Description Line-in Settings Enable Line-in to Line-out Loopback ?
 Line-in audio will play back out the device's audio output ports.
 This is the lowest priority audio and will be preempted by any other audio stream.
 Enable Line-in to Multicast ?
 Line-in audio will be sent to the specified multicast address and port.
 Playback priority is determined by receiver(s) Cannot be combined with Play Line-in Audio via Multicast (Fault Detection) Multicast Address ?
 Address line-in audio will be sent to.
 Multicast Port ?
 Port line-in audio will be sent to (1-65535).
 Detect Line-in Silence ?
-If silence is detected on line-input, the multicast stream will be stopped to reduce network traffic.
+If audio drops below a threshold on line-input, the fault line-in multicast stream will be stopped to reduce network traffic.
 Relay Settings Activate Relay on Local Audio ?
 The relay will be activated (closed) when the device is playing audio.
 Use this to activate an external amplifier when the device is playing audio.
-Clock Settings Set Time with NTP Server on boot ?
-When selected, the time is set with an external NTP server when the device restarts.
+Clock Settings Enable NTP ?
+Sync device's local time with the specified NTP Server.
 NTP Server ?
 Use this field to set the address (in IPv4 dotted decimal notation or as a canonical name) for the NTP Server.
 This field can accept canonical names of up to 64 characters in length.
-Posix Timezone String ?
-See Section 2.4.5.2, "Time Zone Strings" for information about how to use the Posix Timezone String to specify time zone and daylight savings time where applicable.
-Enter up to 63 characters.
-Periodically sync time with server ?
-When selected, the time is periodically updated with the NTP server at the configured interval below.
-Time update period (in hours) ?
-The time interval after which the device will contact the NTP server to update the time.
-Enter up to 4 digits.
-Current Time Allows you to input the current time.
-(6 character limit) Misc Settings Device Name ?
+Timezone Enter the tz database string of your timezone.
+Examples: America/Los_Angeles America/New_York Europe/London America/Toronto See https://en.wikipedia.org/wiki/List of tz database time zones for a full list of valid strings.
+Current Time Displays the current time.
+Misc Settings Device Name ?
 Type the device name.
 Enter up to 25 characters.
 Bypass DTMF ?
 Bypassing DTMF will result in all calls being relayed to PGROUP 0 Any security code entered for PGROUP 0 will be ignored if DTMF is bypassed DTMF Duration ?
-The duration, in milliseconds, of DTMF tones played out of the device's analog audio ports (0-65535).
+The duration, in milliseconds, of DTMF tones played out of the device's analog audio ports (1-65535).
+Beep on Init ?

-Table 2-6.
-Device Configuration Parameters (continued)

-Web Page Item Description Beep on Init ?
 Device will play the user defined "pagetone" audio file when it boots.
 Beep on Page ?
 Device will play the user defined "pagetone" audio file before playing a SIP page.

+Table 2-5.
+Device Configuration Parameters (continued)

-Enable Polycom Paging on Multicast ?
+Web Page Item Description Enable Polycom Paging on Multicast ?
 Enabling Polycom Paging will result in a standard RTP multicast being sent to the specified address and port and a Polycom Group Paging multicast being sent to the specified address and port+1.
 Polycom Transmit Channel ?
 Destination channel for Polycom Group Paging multicast.
-Disable HTTPS (NOT recommended) Disables the encrypted connection to the webpage.
+Disable HTTPS (NOT recommended) ?
+Disables the encrypted connection to the webpage.
 We do not recommend disabling HTTPS for security reasons.
 Test Audio Click on the Test Audio button to do an audio test.
 When the Test Audio button is pressed, you will hear a voice message for testing the device audio quality and volume.
 Test Multicast This button will cause the device to send a 5 second ULAW multicast stream to 234.2.1.200:2200.
 Test Relay Click on the Test Relay button to do a relay test.
-Click the Save button to save your configuration settings.
-Save Note: You need to reboot for changes to take effect.
+Save Click the Save button to save your configuration settings.
 Reboot Click on the Reboot button to reboot the system.
 Toggle Help Click on the Toggle Help button to see a short description of some of the web page items.
 First click on the Toggle Help button, and you will see a question mark (?) appear next to some of the web page items.
 Move the mouse pointer to hover over a question mark to see a short description of a specific web page item.